eternal-flame-AD/yumechi.jp/content/en/blog/proof-of-mutex-outspeeding-anubis-with-valid-pow.md

 - Check [Agner's instruction tables](https://www.agner.org/optimize/instruction_tables.pdf), these instructions are high latency (about 3x their throughput).
 Which means in a miner setting we should be multi-issuing them across multiple independent messages.
 This can be done simply by adding a const generic `NUM_MESSAGES` parameter to the kernel, then widening every register into an array of registers.
 Note that non AVX-512 systems only have 16 registers: so stop at 4 messages in parallel.
 - Implement a skip-rounds-by-4 and broadcast-message-schedule pattern as well.

-Unfortunately SHA-NI is pretty finnicky to work with as every instruction is high-latency and it is designed to be efficient when pipelined across very long messages, not repeated hash/reload cycles (also it is very awkward to "insert" nonces into XMM registers using only Haswell or older instructions).
+Unfortunately SHA-NI is pretty finicky to work with as every instruction is high-latency and it is designed to be efficient when pipelined across very long messages, not repeated hash/reload cycles (also it is very awkward to "insert" nonces into XMM registers using only Haswell or older instructions).
 This can be seen on almost every hardware-assisted OpenSSL benchmark output as well where the throughput is very low when message length is short.
 So most of my experiments concentrated on using a software AVX-512 kernel.

 ### Implementation Details